tetsuo-41/leetcode/README.md

 # 📘 LeetCode Study Log

-This is my personal study log as I prepare for software engineering interviews at global tech companies.
+This is my personal study log as I prepare for software engineering interviews.
 I'm solving top LeetCode problems and documenting my thinking process in both English and Japanese to improve my coding and communication skills.

 ---